 You can also find the top shared content across social networks based on a keyword search, and get a breakdown of the most popular social platforms in your niche.

-Overall, this tool provides the most competitive insight if your social strategy is primarily focused on Facebook.
+Overall, this monitoring tool provides the most competitive insight if your social strategy is primarily focused on Facebook.

 8. Keyhole